At-Home Dermaplaning Is a Dermatologist-Approved Shortcut to Smooth, Glowy Skin

 Is At-Home Dermaplaning Safe?

 The short answer: Yes.
 But to avoid cutting yourself or getting an infection, make sure to follow instructions and use one of the best at-home dermaplaning tools.
 “It’s safe to do at home as long as you have the right tools and you use a safe technique,” agrees Dr. Park.
-She also says to make sure your tool is disinfected (cleaning instructions will differ depending on your device), and wear gloves during the process.
+She also says to make sure your tool is disinfected (cleaning instructions will differ depending on your device), and wear plastic gloves during the process.

-Dr. Shokeen warns, "Using sharp blades close to the skin poses a risk of cuts, nicks, and irritation.
-Ensuring that tools are clean and sterile is crucial to prevent infections."
+Dr. Shokeen warns that using sharp blades close to the skin poses a risk of cuts, nicks, and irritation.
+Ensuring that tools are clean and sterile is crucial to prevent infections.
 During the process, remember that nothing should feel painful or uncomfortable—if it does, take it as a sign to stop.

-Once you’re done shaving your face, make sure to follow up with a fragrance-free moisturizer, as fragrances can irritate freshly-shaved skin.
+Once you’re done shaving your face, make sure to follow up with a fragrance-free moisturizer for sensitive skin, as fragrances can irritate freshly shaved skin.

 Can All Skin Types Dermaplane?